brimoran/Digital-Ocean-set-up/README.md

 If you just need to access one folder, on Chromebook ‘Add new services’ in the Files app to mount the folder using Secure Shell.
 Just use your existing connection to the server but give the New Connection a new name and don’t forget to add the port as 22.

-For more flexibility to navigate around folders, Cyberduck works on Mac ok.
+For more flexibility to navigate around folders, Cyberduck works on Mac ok as does FTPManager on iOS.

-**Note: When I used Cyberduck, the permissions on uploaded files became borked (maybe because I am doing something wrong... maybe SFTPing as root but accessing R Studio as a normal user)**
+**Note: When I used Cyberduck or FTPManager, the permissions on uploaded files became borked (because I am SFTPing as root but accessing R Studio as a normal user)**

 To correct navigate to the folder and then:

+Check file ownership and permissions with:

+`ls -la`

+Change with:

 `sudo chmod 777 * -R`